jeffreypullin/quasar/README.md

     --out nb_fit
 ```

+Here, `phenotype_data.bed` should contain bulk/pseudobulk gene counts.

 For further information see the [Documentation](https://jeffreypullin.github.io/quasar/).

-Please contact jp2045[at]cam.ac.uk for assistance running quasar for other questions.
+Please contact jp2045[at]cam.ac.uk for assistance running quasar or other questions.